Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * The other is to stand in the upper part of the arena, and make him come closer to the gas leaks.
 When close, light up the gas leaks with any attack from the Pumpkin King Costume for a good amount of damage.
 Do this back and forth between the two gas leaks until defeated.
 * If you hear him growling, he's about to throw stuff at you.
 Either Soul Jump to a grappling point into the upper arena or get ready to make many close dodges.
 * If in the upper arena, when he's close he'll try to smack you.
 With the right timing, it can be dodged, but just like his throw up attack, it has a really tiny opportunity to dodge.
 Either drop down or move away from him.
+* After the fight, you'll transition into a dance sequence.
+This one is the hardest in the game, and anytime you miss a button you'll lose health.
+The latest parts in the dance are hard to do correctly, it'll probably cost you some health.
+As long as you have enough health to go through this, you'll be fine.

 You'll earn this achievement after the fight.